danazagha23/Libro-Project/README.md

 5. **Error Handling and Logging:** The system includes robust error handling mechanisms and logging functionality.
 This aids in debugging and maintaining the application.

-6. **Unit Testing (xUnit):** We employ xUnit, a testing framework, for writing and running unit tests.
+6. **Unit Testing (xUnit):** I employ xUnit, a testing framework, for writing and running unit tests.
 This ensures the reliability and stability of the codebase.

-7. **Dependency Injection:** We utilize dependency injection to manage the flow of dependencies in the application.
+7. **Dependency Injection:** I utilize dependency injection to manage the flow of dependencies in the application.
 This promotes loose coupling and increases the flexibility of the system.

 8. **Secure API Design:** The ASP.NET Core Web API follows best practices for secure API design, such as input validation and authorization checks, and output sanitization.

-9. **Database Migrations:** We use Entity Framework Core's migration feature to manage database schema changes.
+9. **Database Migrations:** I use Entity Framework Core's migration feature to manage database schema changes.
 This simplifies database versioning and deployment.

-10. **Consistent Coding Style:** We adhere to a consistent coding style, following industry-standard conventions and guidelines.
-This fosters readability and maintainability among team members.

-11. **Version Control (Git):** The project is version-controlled using Git, ensuring proper collaboration, code review, and history tracking.

-12. **Documentation:** We prioritize clear and concise code documentation to aid understanding and maintainability.

 ## Front-end: Razor Pages